philipperemy/FX-1-Minute-Data/README.md

 ## Data files: Detailed Specification

 Here you can find all the details regarding any downloaded file (Generic ASCII in M1 Bars).
+CSV is defined as semicolon separated file here.

 As example, in `DAT_ASCII_EURUSD_M1_201202.csv`: